University Grievance Policy

 Student Grievance Process

-Step 1: Department chair or director of nonacademic area
+Step 1: Department Chair or Director of nonacademic are.

 A. Undergraduate students - Vice President calls a hearing.

 B. Graduate students - Graduate Studies office calls a hearing.

-Step 4: Vice president makes decision based on hearing
+Step 4: Vice President/Graduate Studies makes decision based on hearing.

 Informal Resolution of a Student Grievance

 The first step in dealing with most complaints is generally to discuss the issue with the university faculty or staff individual who is most involved with the issue.
 Except for the exceptions noted above, if that discussion is not satisfactory, a student should try to discuss the matter with that person’s immediate supervisor (e.g., chair of an academic department, the director of a university service office, etc.).

 In those instances where an informal process is not applicable or where that the result of that process is unsatisfactory, then the student needs to follow the procedures, which require the submission of a written complaint:

 - Campus Lighting Comments